utbhanuarya/HighRiskProject/README.md

-Here’s the README created exactly from your provided transcription, formatted properly without adding any new information:

----

-# HighRiskProject
+# HighRiskProject - AI in Healthcare

 The project showcases using a Vision Language Model to improve digital accessibility by acting as an enhanced screen reader.